azarketa/Thermodynamics-theoretical-pills/source/05_Ideal_and_real_gases.md

   The Peng–Robinson model is particularly effective for calculating vapor–liquid equilibria and is widely used in engineering thermodynamics.

-:::{admonition} Note: comparative accuracy
+:::{note} Note: comparative accuracy
-:class: note, dropdown
+:class: dropdown

 * **van der Waals** — qualitative but oversimplified.
 * **Redlich–Kwong** — improved temperature behavior, moderate accuracy.